 - On an ARM Chromebook, Hold ESC + Refresh buttons then push the power button to enter developer mode.

 - To view hardware information of your Chromebook while it is booting, press Ctrl + i or Tab + i.

 - To get the version of chrome your Google Chromebook is running using CLI in dev-mode [crosh/shell] type: /opt/google/chrome/chrome –version

 - To enable accessibility options on your Google Chromebook, visit chrome://settings/search#accessibility.
-You can enable the Accessibility menu, spoken feedback
+You can enable the Accessibility menu, spoken feedback, and other accessibility options.

 - Enable tap dragging from settings (accessibility).
 Search “tap” dragging from the settings page.

 - Press SHIFT + ALT + M to open the file manager.
 The file manager on Chrome OS is called the Files app.
 This app has an inbuilt audio player, video player and a picture viewer with basic editing options.

 - Here is a comprehensive guide on the Files App in Chrome OS.

 - While viewing pictures from the Chrome OS File Manager, (Files app) press E (as in Editor) to quickly edit the picture using the inbuilt image editor.

 - If you are experiencing trouble with 3G or Wifi internet connection on your Google Chromebook, here is a way to start your diagnostic.
 Visit chrome://diagnostics and test your connection status.

 - You can create a recovery media right from the Google Chromebook.
 You need a 4GB or larger USB flash drive or SD card.
 This card needs to be wiped completely so make sure you don’t have any data on it.
 Open up chrome://imageburner and follow onscreen instructions.

 - To view the total amount of RAM, open chrome://system, find meminfo and click expand.